aajonusnet/aajonusnet/md/QNA/Q&A Of November 18, 2007.md

 foods to digest.
 It is one of the longest fruits to digest so that is a good slow time release as long as it’s not too ripe; as long as it’s not really ripe at all.
 It should be half yellow half green at the most ripeness.
 So you can if you feel fine eat meat, eat anything you want.
-Tat’s just for people who are really overwhelmed with the cold or flu.
+That’s just for people who are really overwhelmed with the cold or flu.
 Just remember, a lot of people say 'I don’t want to eat the dairy, it creates mucus'.
 What the hell do you think a cold and a flu are?
 They’re a detoxification through your mucus